Undergraduate Department of History

 College of Arts and Sciences

-Chair: Koslow; Associate Chair (Graduate Studies): Sinke; Associate Chair (Undergraduate Studies): Liebeskind; Professors: Blaufarb, Culver, Frank, Gellately, Grant, Gray, Jones, Koslow, McClive, Sinke, Stoltzfus, Upchurch; Associate Professors: Creswell, Dodds, Doel, Hanley, Herrera, Hicks, Liebeskind, Mooney, Ozok-Gundogan, Palmer, Piehler, Renfro, Scholz, Williamson, Wood; Assistant Professors: Conti, Luo; Professors Emeriti: Betten, Conner, Garretson, Keuchel, Moore, Ripley, Rogers, Rubanowice, Singh, Strait, Turner
+Chair: Koslow; Associate Chair (Graduate Studies): Mooney; Associate Chair (Undergraduate Studies): Dodds; Professors: Blaufarb, Culver, Frank, Gellately, Grant, Jones, Koslow, McClive, Sinke, Stoltzfus, Upchurch; Associate Professors: Creswell, Dodds, Doel, Hanley, Herrera, Hicks, Liebeskind, Mooney, Ozok-Gundogan, Palmer, Piehler, Renfro, Scholz, Williamson; Assistant Professors: Conti, Luo; Teaching Faculty: Rizzi, Robbins, Vos; Professors Emeriti: Betten, Conner, Garretson, Halpern, Keuchel, Ripley, Rubanowice, Singh, Turner

 Studying history is exciting and rewarding, but it is also a strategic investment in your future.
 FSU's history degree provides you with a broad liberal arts education and helps you to become an informed citizen.
 Students who major in history prepare for their futures by cultivating knowledge, experiences, and skill sets sought after in a range of occupations.
 A history degree will give you exposure to thought-provoking history courses covering many areas of the world.
 You can choose courses ranging from bandits to wars, exploring topics such as imperialism, immigration, or terrorism.
 The history major at FSU prides itself on both its breadth and depth, allowing you to focus on the themes or areas that interest you the most.
 Completing a degree in history will equip you with world cultural literacy and the tools to compete effectively in today's job market.